Development on landfills

-In addition, the DNR has forms to expedite the process for anyone seeking either an exemption to build on a landfill or to construct a new water supply well near a landfill:
+In addition, the DNR has applications forms for anyone looking to build on a historic fill site or licensed landfill, or to construct a new water supply well near a landfill:

 - Development at historic fill site or licensed landfill

 - Application for a variance to construct a water supply well within 1200 feet of a landfill